 Second, John differentiates between “the seven Spirits” and “the seven stars” (Rev. 3:1).
 Of course, the seven stars are angels (Rev. 1:20).
 But if this is true, who or what are the seven spirits?
 Clearly, these two are different.

 Third, the context doesn’t point to angels.
-In chapter one, John focuses on God—not angels.
-While the later context refers to angels (chapters 2 and 3), the opening of the book focuses on God.
+While the later context refers to angels (chapters 2 and 3), the opening of the book focuses on God (chapter 1).
 Under this reading, John would be mentioning the “Father, Son, and Holy Angels.”
 A reference to the Trinity seems to fit much more naturally in the context.

 Fourth, John never refrains from mentioning angels in Revelation.
 In fact, angels are mentioned in almost every chapter of Revelation (with the exception of chapters 4 and 13).
 If these are angels, why not identify them as such, as he does consistently throughout the rest of the book?
 By contrast, John never specifically refers to the “Holy Spirit” in his book.

-Fifth, the term “spirit” (pneuma) is normally used of demons or fallen angels in the Bible.
+Fifth, the term “spirit” (pneuma) is often used of demons or fallen angels in the Bible.
 Walvoord writes, “The word spirit (Gr., pneuma) is commonly used of evil spirits, that is, demons or fallen angels; of the human spirit (cf. Mark 8:12)… Angels are contrasted to spirits in Acts 23:8-9.”[2]
 Only rarely are angels called “spirits” in the NT (Heb.
 1:7, 14).
+In Revelation, the word “spirit” (pneuma) never refers to angels.
+Thomas writes, “Both the singular and plural of pneuma in this book refer only to the Spirit of God or to demons, with the exception of Rev. 11:11 and 13:5, and neither of these exceptions refers to angels.”[3]

 OPTION #2: This is referring to the Holy Spirit.